uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 3. In Format_Names, for each of the frequency measures (Collections, AIPs, Files, Size_GB):
    1. Sort the column in Format_Names largest to smallest.
    2. Put the five most frequent names in the row for that frequency measure.
    3. Add the count in parentheses after each name in the table.
+For size, convert to TB if over 1,000 GB.

 Also update the number of format standardized names, from standardize_formats.csv, summarize the most common names based on all the measures,